isabella232/auth0-grails2-spring-security-mvc-sample/README.md

-Since this sample applies Role based authorization on the Home Page (defaults to requiring `ROLE_ADMIN`), go to `Rules` and create the following new Rule:
+Since this sample applies Role based authorization on the Home Page (defaults to requiring `ROLE_ADMIN`), go to `Rules` (in the Auth0 dashboard) and create the following new Rule (just copy and paste the snippet below into a new rule):

 ```
 function (user, context, callback) {